-One of the key elements for keeping your garden looking its best is proper pruning, and winter is a great time to get out there and get your garden in shape.
+One of the key elements for keeping your landscape looking its best is proper pruning, and winter is a great time to get out there and get your garden in shape.
 (Both literally and figuratively)

 Why Winter?